navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 Email (Susimail)
 ================
 Susimail is a Java web-based email client installed by default with I2P Router and was created to address privacy concerns.
 Susimail is intended primarily for use with Postman's mail servers.
-To send and receive emails, you’ll first need to create an account by clicking the “Create Account” button as shown below.
+To send and receive emails, you’ll first need to create an account by clicking the **Create Account** button as shown below.

 .. figure:: images/image81.png
    :width: 800